tye-exe/CogWorks/README.md

 ### Permissions:
 - cogworks.plugin.ins - Able to install plugins.
+- cogworks.plugin.reload - Able to make CogWorks rescan the "./plugins" folder for any changes.
 - cogworks.plugin.rm - Able to remove plugins.
 - cogworks.file.nav - Able to use the "/file" command, view files and folders, & navigate though folders.
 - cogworks.file.read - Able to read the content of files.